NIEM/NIEM.github.io/reference/domain-modeling-guide/content/index.md

 - Based on the foregoing, it is good practice to avoid use of the word "type" within definitions, because in most cases,"type" refers to data typing.
 Instead, in the appropriate cases, a definition should use terms such as kinds, class, category, nature, genre, or form to refer to classifications (another relatively common word-sense of "type").

 - Code list type definitions &mdash; A code list must have a definition for both its associated <code>CodeType</code> and <code>CodeSimpleType</code>.
-Both of these datatypes can have the same definition (one of the few exceptions to the unique definition rule) since they are semantically the same type.
+Both of these data types can have the same definition (one of the few exceptions to the unique definition rule) since they are semantically the same type.
 The difference is that the complex type extends the simple type to add several common properties that are part of the NIEM infrastructure.
 The definition should NOT refer to the code values or the code literals.
 For example, the definition for <code>DayOfWeekCodeSimpleType</code> could be "A code for a day in a week".
 It should NOT include Su=Sunday, Mo=Monday, etc. These values and associated literals will be recorded in the <code>xs:enumeration</code> elements within the XSD for the <code>CodeSimpleType</code>.

 - Type definitions should describe what a type is, not list and define its contents.
-Describe it as an object not a conatainer of attributes.
+Describe it as an object not a container of attributes.
 For example, <code>VehicleType</code>:

   - <code>VehicleType</code> &mdash; (bad definition) A data type that contains the following (properties or characteristics) VehicleColorInteriorText, VehicleDoorQuantity, VehicleIdentification, VehicleMake, VehicleModel, ...
   - <code>VehicleType</code> &mdash; (good definition) A data type for a means of ground transportation designed to carry an operator, passengers, and/or cargo.